susam/emfy/README.md

     dot (`·`) and each tab with a right pointing guillemet (`»`).
 With whitespace mode enabled, you should find that the second line of code is indented with two spaces but the third line is indented with a single tab followed by two spaces.
+The buffer should look like this:

+    ```elisp
+    (defun·foo·()$
+    ··(concat·"foo"$
+    »       ··"bar"))
+    ```

     Emacs has a `tab-width` variable that is set to `8` by default.
     For every `tab-width` columns of indentation, Emacs inserts a tab to indent the code.
-    The third line requires 10 leading spaces for alignment, so Emacs inserts one tab character followed by 2 spaces to make the third line look aligned.
+The third line requires 10 leading spaces for alignment, so Emacs inserts one tab character followed by two spaces to make the third line look aligned.
 However, this code would look misaligned on another editor with a different `tab-width` setting.
 That's why we configure Emacs to use only spaces to indent and align code.

     Now to verify that the above line of Emacs Lisp code works as expected, uncomment the function call to set `indent-tabs-mode` to `nil`, save it, then restart Emacs, and then perform the above experiment involving the three lines of Emacs Lisp code again.
     This time, you should see that no tabs are used for indentation.
     Only spaces are used for indentation.
+Typing `M-x whitespace-mode RET` would display this in the buffer:

+    ```elisp
+    (defun·foo·()$
+    ··(concat·"foo"$
+    ··········"bar"))
+    ```

     In some type of files, we must use literal tabs.
 For example, in `Makefile`, the syntax of target rules require that the commands